MLSTidbits/btrfsnapd/man/btrfs-snapshot.8.md

 _-y_, _--yes_
 : Automatically answer "yes" to any prompts during the snapshot deletion process.
 This is useful for scripting or automation.

-_-p_, _--path_ \<path\>
+_-p_, _--purge_ \<path\>
-: Specify the source directory for the snapshot deletion.
-This is the directory that contains the snapshots to be deleted.
-If nothing is specified, then _btrfs-snapshot_ exits with an error message.
+: Purge a specific snapshot by providing its path.
+This option allows you to delete a snapshot without listing it first.
+The path should be the full path to the snapshot directory.

+_-k_, _--keep_ \<number\>
+: Specify the number of snapshots to keep when deleting.
+This option allows you to retain a certain number of snapshots while deleting older ones.
+If not specified, the default behavior is used, which may vary based on the configuration in the _btrfs-snapshot.conf_ file.

 ## RESTORE SNAPSHOT